 -sudden numbness or weakness of the face, arm or leg

 Side effects that usually do not require medical attention (Report these to your doctor or health care professional if they continue or are bothersome.):

 Where should I keep my medicine?Keep out of the reach of children.

-Store below 25 degrees C (77 degrees F).
-Protect from light.
-Keep container tightly closed.
+Store at or below 25 degrees C (77 degrees F).
 Throw away any unused medicine after the expiration date.